jonderwaater/smoothify/README.md

 The code requires libraries from
 https://github.com/hozn/stravalib
 https://github.com/tkrajina/gpxpy
-For installation directions I refer to the respective repositories.
+For installation instructions I refer to the respective repositories.
 Gpxpy is used to play with gpx coordinates.
 Stravalib is used to communicate with the Strava API.

 You need an access token.
 You can generate it on https://stravacli-dlenski.rhcloud.com/.
 The code expects the token to be saved according to the instructions on that page.